• About JacobBarlow.com

 • Grantsville Fort (across the street)

-The building was originally erected by the Grantsville Branch,
+The building was originally erected as the Grantsville School and Meetinghouse.

 Below is the first jail in Grantsville was built in 1863.
 This cage was originally housed inside of a rock building on the north side of the current museum.